 If you need to have intravenous (IV) contrast, the contrast material will be injected into your vein.
 IV contrast can be given to most people without any problems, but there are some risks.

 Most reactions are similar to an allergic reaction, so be sure to tell your doctor or nurse about any allergies you have or if you’ve had a reaction to IV contrast in the past.

 Computed Tomography (CT) Scan

 You may also have a computed tomography (CT) scan done at the same time as a PET scan.
 CT scans take a fast series of x-ray pictures.
 The x-ray pictures are combined to create pictures of the soft tissues and bones in the area that was scanned.
 If you are having a CT scan, you may need to drink contrast beforehand.
 This is the same contrast that you would drink for your PET scan with the FDG tracer.

 If you are also having a CT scan done, please ask your nurse for the resource Computed Tomography (CT) Scan.Back to top

 Before Your PET Scan

 - Tell your doctor if you:

-- In very rare cases, some patients receive anesthesia (medication to make you sleepy) during a PET scan.
-If your doctor told you that you would receive anesthesia while you have your PET scan, you will need someone 18 years or older to take you home afterward.
-If you are receiving anesthesia, you will also need to follow the additional instructions below:
+In very rare cases, some patients receive anesthesia (medication to make you sleepy) during a PET scan.
+If your doctor told you that you will receive anesthesia while you have your PET scan, you will need someone 18 years or older to take you home afterward.
+If you don’t have anyone, call one of the agencies below.
+They will provide someone to accompany you home, however there is usually a charge for this service and you will also need to provide transportation.

 The Day of Your PET Scan